Clinton-Davis/chow/README.md

 ## Structure

-There are five main pages, two error handing pages and one 'Base' page.
-Because we are using [Flask](<https://en.wikipedia.org/wiki/Flask_(web_framework)>) we are able to utlise the [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) templating lanuguage.
-Therefore the 'Base' page is the same in all pages in the site.
+There are five main pages, two error handling pages and one 'Base' page.
+Using [Flask](<https://en.wikipedia.org/wiki/Flask_(web_framework)>) we are able to utlise the [Jinja2](https://jinja.palletsprojects.com/en/2.11.x/) templating lanuguage.
+Therefore the 'Base' page is the same in all pages on the site.
 This is the reason it contains the Navigation and the footer.
 [Boostrap](https://getbootstrap.com/) framework allows the website to be fully responsive.

 ---

 #### **Navigation**

 On the left hand side you see the Logo.
 It is made with two parts.
 The 'Chow' image and the 'HotPoint' logo.
 The 'Chow' image is clickable and will refresh the page.
-The 'HotPoint' logo is also clickable and will redirect you to the Hot Point web page.
+The 'HotPoint' logo is also clickable and will redirect you to the Hot Point web site.
-On the right are the navigate buttons. _Catergory drop down menu / Add Recipe / About / Login / Search bar_.
+On the right are the navigate buttons. _Category drop down menu / Add Recipe / About / Login / Search bar_.

-_**Catergory drop down menu**_: Is a list of catergories to choose from.
+_**Category drop down menu**_: Is a list of categories to choose from.

-- _**Categories**_ Only the recipes in that catergory will be shown.
+- _**Categories**_ Only the recipes in that category will be shown.
 If no category is selected, a list of all the recipes will be shown in order from newest to oldest.
 - _**Chefs**_ (Authors of the recipes)This will show all the chefs in alphabetical order.
 - _**Serving**_: This will show the recipes in order of serving size from smallest to largest.

 _**Add Recipe**_: This will redirct you to the add recipe page if you are logged in, other wise if will redirct you to the login in page.
 If the user has not registered with Chow before, there is a link to do so in the login page.

 _**About**_: This will send the user to a page with a description of Chow and HotPoint.
-There are two button, 'Go Back' or 'Learn More'.
+There are two buttons, 'Go Back' or 'Learn More'.

 - Go Back - will bring you back to Chow main page

-- Learn More - Will redirct you to Hot Point's main web page
+- Learn More - will redirct you to Hot Point's main web site

 _**Login**_ : Here you will be redircted to the Login/Registration page.
 Its a simple form where the user email and password are required.

 _**Registration**_: Is the same as the Login form but with a Nick name / Username input.
-Once the username has been added it can not be change.
+Once the username has been added it can not be changed.

 <details>
 <summary>Navigation</summary>